zorlack/meatspace-designs/TurntableTractionDrive/README.md

 As it's intended use involves live actors on a rotating stage, safety must be considered seriously.

-:warning: **The Turntable Traction Drive is a dangerous machine.
+:warning: **The Turntable Traction Drive is a powerful machine.
 Using it should not be taken lightly.
 Caution and care must be taken in every integration to ensure that safe operating parameters are configured.**

 A turntable may pose a hazard on set even when operated manually by backstage technicians, however, unlike backstage technicians this machine has no brain.
 It doesn't know to stop because a piece of scenery is late during a scene-shift.
 It is not context-aware.
 Also, unlike a backstage technician, under the right circumstances this machine can summon inhuman amounts of torque.